 Built-in the year 1705, Corjuem Fort is one of the two forts that was built inland.
 It stands tall on an island called Corjuem.
 The fort is located at a very scenic location that overlooks the majestic River and is surrounded by lush green fields.
 This makes it one of the places to visit in North Goa.
 The fort receives many visitors because of its unique location.

 This fort is also popularly called Tiracol Fort.
 This fort is at the mouth of the Terakhol River.
 It can be accessed via a fascinating ferry boat ride.
 This short ferry boat journey leaves unforgettable memories.
 The fort was built by Maharaja Khem Sawant Bhonsle in the 17th century.

 Aguada Fort attracts a host of tourists every year.
 It was built in 1612, This heritage structure is preserved well and you can have a breath-taking view of the Arabian Sea.
-A particular tourist attraction here is the light house Aguada Fort in Goa is a well-preserved structure that attracts chunks of tourists every year.
+A particular tourist attraction here is the lighthouse Aguada Fort in Goa is a well-preserved structure that attracts chunks of tourists every year.
 Overlooking the Arabian Sea.
-The four-storey lighthouse is a major attraction at the fort.
-Built in 1864, the lighthouse is the oldest in Asia.
-Within the fort, there exists a fresh water spring that was used to refill water for ships that stopped over during the days of yore.
+The four-story lighthouse is a major attraction at the fort.
+Built-in 1864, the lighthouse is the oldest in Asia.
+Within the fort, there exists a freshwater spring that was used to refill water for ships that stopped over during the days of yore.
 The fort derives its name from this spring.